FDA's tobacco stance faces test with Philip Morris iQOS device

-WASHINGTON (Reuters) - In a decision expected to test the Trump administration’s approach to tobacco regulation, U.S. health advisers will vote this week on whether to allow Philip Morris International Inc (PM.N) to sell its novel iQOS tobacco device and claim it is less harmful than cigarettes.
+WASHINGTON (Reuters) - In a decision expected to test the Trump administration’s approach to tobacco regulation, U.S. health advisers will vote this week on whether to allow Philip Morris International Inc to claim its novel iQOS tobacco device is less harmful than cigarettes.

-The sleekly packaged little tube would not look out of place in an Apple store.
-It is designed to heat tobacco but not burn it.
-Most of the harmful chemicals in tobacco are released when tobacco is burned.
+IQOS is designed to heat tobacco but not burn it, and comes in a sleek package that would not look out of place in an Apple store.
+Most of the harmful chemicals in tobacco are released when tobacco is burned, forming the basis of Philip Morris’s claim of a less-risky product.

+If cleared, iQOS would become the first product to carry a modified-risk claim and could advance the Food and Drug Administration’s proposed new approach to reduce the dangers of smoking by creating a market for less harmful products than cigarettes.

+On Monday, the FDA said its review of iQOS found that the product contains lower levels of toxic chemicals than cigarettes, but could not say whether that translates into lower rates of tobacco-related disease.

 For decades, U.S. health agencies have worked to help Americans quit cigarettes to avoid the risks of lung cancer and other disease.
 National smoking rates have declined to near historic lows of around 15 percent.